Newtoto/comp230-cpd/README.md

 Having printed off my module briefs (cpd included) I have skimmed over the brief for this task.
 I should've known it was going to be essentially the same thing as last year, but anyhow, I'm going to have to go back and try and pick out the most important bits for each week and try to formalise my objectives and how to achieve them.

 This is more than I need to be writing for each week, but at this point I'm finding it quite good to get everything down on "paper".
 Not only will this help with my objectives, but typing everything out gives me a good opportunity to reflect and prioritise tasks.
 I've realised trying to go 9-5 is not going to happen, although I have been finding my time to be a lot more well managed than last year.
 Being already settled into the various systems is helping.

+### Summary and Critiques
+From pitching feedback, I needed more eye contact and not to be kneeling(oops).
+I'd love to blame the room, but knowing the limitations ahead of time, I was able to write notes on bits of card and with rehersal, the game pitch was delivered a lot more confidently and professionally.
+There was also music in this pitch too and I was able to plan ahead and bring a portable speaker.
+When presenting, prepare for any situation and bring backups for things.
+For audio, bring a speaker, practice presenting more and if I need notes, write them down.